h3mmy/bloopySphere/cluster/apps/media/plex-meta-manager/README.md

 ## Pre-rolls

 Path prefix for pre-rolls needs to match a plex mount.
+Preroll clips need to be acquired via the pre-roll community and manually added to the appropriate folder